Gobinath-Periyasamy/Algorithm-3-Cut-Vertices-using-DFS/README.md

 1. To Execute cut.exe
 2. To Enter the Number of Vertices : Eg : 5
 3. To Enter the Number of Edges : Eg : 10
 4. To Enter Diagonal Elements for given number of Vertices.
-(Please use the given sample values (given bullet number 5) to copy paste if needed)
+(For easy testing purpose, Please use the given sample values (given bullet number 5) to copy paste if needed)

 Enter Edge 0 Vertices :